 Hickenlooper unable to join Gardner on Magpul tour Thursday

-A worker assembling magazines inside the Magpul factory in Erie.
+A worker assembles magazines inside the Magpul factory in Erie, Colo.

 DENVER — Early Thursday morning, GOP Congressman Cory Gardner toured Magpul Industries, the Erie manufacturer of high-capacity magazines that’s threatening to leave Colorado should legislation banning magazines of more than 15 rounds become law.